-Regardless of the platform (desktop, tablet, or mobile) customers can use their Amazon account and user information to pay directly to a given website. eCommerce extensions, plugins, etc., name it, Amazon Payments has it.
+Regardless of the platform (desktop, tablet, or mobile) customers can use their Amazon account and user information to pay directly to a given website. eCommerce extensions, plugins, etc., name it, Amazon Pay has it.

 Want to make easy payments using your Android phone?
-Android Pay has got you covered.
+Google Pay has got you covered.
 Whether it’s in-store or in-app purchases, it allows you to unlock your phone and use it with a contactless terminal to make your payment.

-Like other payment gateways, Android Pay allows you to quickly link your credit card or debit card to use when buying something from your mobile device.
+Like other payment gateways, Google Pay allows you to quickly link your credit card or debit card to use when buying something from your mobile device.
 You’d also be able to track your purchase history and keep your payment information securely and conveniently.

 Users of Apple devices can take delight in the safe and time-saving services of Apple Pay.
 To pay, you’d simply have to hover your phone over a payment terminal and authorize the payment by tapping the home button.

 Like Android Pay, Apple Pay allows you to use your debit or credit card and make purchases online.
 Businesses can use it as a payment method, as well as everyday consumers.
 What’s more, your card details are never shared with anyone, so you’re making payments with your iPhone, Apple Watch, iPad, and Mac in a private and secure way.